AdobeDocs/workfront.en/help/classic/workfront-basics/mobile-apps/using-the-workfront-mobile-app/share-proofs-mobile.md

 # Share and download proofs in the Adobe Workfront mobile app

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can share a proof document with internal and external recipients directly from the mobile app.
 You can also download a proof document to your mobile device.

 >[!NOTE]
 >
 >All recipients must have access in Workfront to review proofs.
-For information about licenses and access levels, see [Access to proofing functionality in Workfront](../../../administration-and-setup/manage-workfront/configure-proofing/access-to-proofing-functionality.md).
+For information about licenses and access levels, see .

 ## Share the proof